niallguerin/data-analytics-msc-project/README.md

 - 3 is the Information Retrieval engine using Gensim as a prototype corpus and for tf-idf query similarity inputs for test cases
 - 4 is the ML model training scripts for XGBoost ML model and the evaluation reports from scikit-learn
 - 5 is the ML model training scripts for Keras TensorFlow Neural Network model and the evaluation reports from scikit-learn
-- README.pdf is the instructions for data staging, file splitter utilities for Mac and Windows for CSV file chunking, and workflow summary for code
+- README.pdf is the instructions for data staging, file splitter utilities for Mac and Windows for CSV file chunking, and workflow summary for Python code script pipelines as they can be run without the IR module or end-to-end with it as this was created back in 2019 with view to modularizing it hence why it is not just a single large code file in a Jupyter Notebook

 ## Workflow Summary
 1. The data from MySQL is chunked using two splitter tools; one for Mac OSX and one for Windows.
 The files can be configured to various input dataframe sizes via Python/Pandas as required.